keiffster/program-y/README.md

 * Rosie - A starter chat bot from the inventors of AIML
 * Professor - A very knowledgable ChatBot with lots of answers
 * Y-Bot - My own personal bot that I am building to support AIML development

-For full documentation, tutorials and other helpful information, see the [Programy-Y Wiki](https://github.com/keiffster/program-y/wiki)

 The project is maintained via a [Kanban Board](https://github.com/keiffster/program-y/projects/1).
 Here you can see a list of the active tasks plus the items in the backlog that we'll be adding next